 Interested In Dental Implants?
 Get The Facts At Central Periodontics!

-At Central Periodontics, Dr. Bikram Sethi is the best implant dentist in Canberra and Parramatta.
+At Central Periodontics, Dr. Bikram Sethi provides the best dental implants in Canberra City.
 With years of experience and a friendly, informative approach to implant dentistry, he can help you understand the process of receiving a dental implant – and whether or not it’s right for you.

 So if you want to know more about dental implants and how to minimize the risk of dental infection, contact us right away and schedule an appointment!
 We look forward to seeing you soon.

 For Central Periodontics & Dental Implants Canberra, please call 02 6247 6555.